2281469043/lollipopNFT/README.md

 1. Connect your MetaMask account on **index.html**.
 2. Go to **create.html** to input the details of the NFT you wish to create, including the price.
-3. Click "Create NFT" to mint the NFT using a smart contract.
+3. Click "Create NFT" to create the NFT using a smart contract.
 4. View your published NFTs in both **explore.html** and **myCollect.html**.